-Exam Board AQA Buzzle.com Introduction Sociology is the scientific study of society.
+Exam Board AQA Introduction Sociology is the scientific study of society.
 It examines the connections between individuals and social structures such as the family, education or the criminal justice system.
-It explores current debates within society and how we as individuals are impacted by these.Students will also learn how to apply various research methods to different sociological contexts.Students will develop their analytical, assimilation and communication skills by comparing and contrasting theories and perspectives on a variety of social issues, constructing reasoned arguments, making substantiated judgements and drawing reasoned conclusion.Year 10 Units of StudyYear 11 Units of Study methods Autumn 2: Families Autumn 1: Crime and Deviance Autumn 2: Social Stratification Spring 1: Social Stratification Spring 2 onwards: Exam preparation Who might enjoy this course?
+It explores current debates within society and how we as individuals are impacted by these.
+Students will also learn how to apply various research methods to difference sociological contexts.
+Students will develop their analytical, assimilation and communication skills comparing and contrasting theories and perspectives on a variety of social issue constructing reasoned arguments, making substantiated judgements and drawing reasoned conclusion.
+Year 10 Units of Study Autumn 1: Introduction and Research methods Autumn 2: Families Spring 1: Families Spring 2: Education Summer 1: Education Summer 2: Crime and Deviance Year 11 Units of Study Autumn 1: Crime and Deviance Autumn 2: Social Stratification Spring 1: Social Stratification Spring 2 onwards: Exam preparation Who might enjoy this course?
 This course is suitable for students who are interested in current affairs or complex social issues within society.
 Some of the topics in this subject can be hard-hitting and need to be handled with sensitivity and maturity.
 Please note there is a large amount of essay writing in this course.
-Assessment and examination details This subject is 100% exam based.
-These topics will be covered in lessons, in preparation for the two examinations: Examination 1: The sociology of families and education Examination 2: The sociology of crime and deviance and social stratification Each exam is made up of short answer questions and 4 essay style questions (8) What skills might l develop? in total) which will test your ability to understand, apply and critique sociological concepts and theories.
-By studying sociology, students will develop transferable skills including how to: investigate facts and make deductions develop opinions and new ideas on social issues analyse and better understand the social world.
-Progression routes and opportunities with Sociology?
-The analytical and theoretical skills give a strong foundation for further study of a range of academic subjects.
+Assessment This subject is 100% exam based. and These topics will be covered in lessons, in preparation for the two examinations: examination details Examination 1: The sociology of families and education Examination 2: The sociology of crime and deviance and social stratification questions and 4 essay style questions (8 in nderstand, apply and critique sociological What skills might I develop?
+By studying sociology, students will develope investigate facts and make deducted develop opinions and new ideas of analyse and better understand the n social issues Progression routes and The analytical and theoretical skills give range of academic subjects. a strong foundation for further study of a opportunities with Sociology?
 You may wish to study A level Sociology or BTEC Forensic and Criminal Investigation.
-Sociology can lead to a role within a variety of careers including Teaching Social work and policy making Journalism Civil service Working within the criminal justice system - including police and probation services Further information can be obtained from: Miss Wall
+3, Sociology can lead to a role within a var Teaching Social work and policy making Journalism Civil service Working within the criminal justice systems riety of careers including ystem - including police and probation Further information can be obtained from: Miss Wall

-BTEC Health & Social Care
+Health & Social Care